Meet the team!

 Research Assistant

 About me: I am a junior biology major on the premedical track.
 I am interested in viruses, how they spread between hosts, and their impact on animal and human health.
+My project aims to develop DNA barcoding tools to identify different wildlife species involved in avian influenza outbreaks.

 Fun fact: I play volleyball for UMass Boston.